 Current San Francisco State University students from any major or program are encouraged to submit papers and book reviews pertinent to the field international relations for consideration.
-If your department or organization would like to contact the Journal, you may e-mail Dr. Ellis at email@example.com.
+If your department or organization would like to contact the Journal, you may e-mail Dr. Anthony Pahnke at firstname.lastname@example.org.
 Please indicate your name, institutional affiliation (if any) and your mailing address.

 You may e-mail submission requests or contact us by mail: